 The objectives of the Nova Scotia Environmental Network are:

 - To provide a medium of communication for its members via a list serv, website and publication

 - To encourage its members to share information, resources, energy and expertise

 - To facilitate communications and interaction between its members, affiliate networks, governments and the general public on environmental issues, policies and programs

 - To bring members together through the caucuses, biannual roundtables, and annual conferences

 - To act as a liaison between members and the provincial and federal government

 - To provide its members access to the programs and resources of the Canadian Environmental Network

 - To carry out educational activities that develop community awareness of environmental conservation and promote sustainability, and to encourage other organizations to do the same.

-Our official office is Veith House: 3115 Veith St, Halifax, NS B3K 3G9
+Our official office for mail is Veith House: 3115 Veith St, Halifax, NS B3K 3G9

 But we work remotely – so you likely won’t find us there!